improving-minnesota/terraform-fastly-service/README.md

 ## Overview
 [Improving](https://www.improving.com)'s [terraform-fastly-service](https://github.com/improving-minnesota/terraform-fastly-service/) is a demonstration Terraform module to abstract select configuration features of a Fastly service via the Terraform [Fastly provider](https://registry.terraform.io/providers/fastly/fastly/latest/docs).
-This module may not be maintained, fully-complete, and is provided as-is for demonstration purposes.
+This module may not be maintained, nor fully-complete, and is provided as-is for demonstration purposes.

 See [examples](https://github.com/improving-minnesota/terraform-fastly-service/tree/main/examples) for usage with the following example scenarios:
 * simple-service